 Here’s how to toast walnuts in your oven -simply scatter them on a baking sheet and place in a 350 degree oven for about 8-10 minutes.
 Make sure to give them a shake every once in a while.
 Once they are done, remove from the oven, transfer to a plate and allow to cool off.

-In the meanwhile, we can get the rest of the ingredients ready to make this delicious pear arugula salad.
+In the meanwhile, we can get the rest of the ingredients ready to make the best arugula salad.

 Let’s start with the arugula.
 Once rinsed and spun dry, place the arugula in a large shallow plate.
 Set it aside while we slice the pears.